akadorkin/vps-network-tuning-script/README.md

 - Database servers or latency-critical workloads
 - Managed environments that already control sysctl and limits
 - Systems where IPv4 forwarding must stay disabled
-- Hosts with custom tuning you don’t want to touch
+- Hosts with custom tuning

 ---